ar-g/SudokuSolver/README.md

 <img src="/imgs/demo.gif" width="240" align="right" hspace="20">

-This project is to showcase approach to architecture and design an app.
+This project is to showcase the modern approach to the architecture and
-It uncovers modern techniques and libraries to design and developAndroid
+design of the Android project.
+It shows how to leverage libraries and
-applications.
-This project might appear simple but it packs just enough
+frameworks when developing an Android application.
+This project might
-functionality to showcase and to not complicate modern approach.
+appear simple but it packs enough functionality to uncover and not
+complicate things too much.

 ## Tech stack